RenuckaM/Student-Teacher-Booking-Appointment/README.md

 # Student-Teacher Booking Appointment

-### Live Preview
-You can view a live preview of the application [here](https://renuckam.github.io/Student-Teacher-Booking-Appointment/)

-## Description

 The Student-Teacher Booking Appointment system is a web application that allows students to schedule appointments with teachers for academic discussions, mentorship, or consultations.
 It provides a user-friendly interface for both students and teachers to manage their schedules efficiently.

+## Project Preview
+Explore the live experience [here](https://renuckam.github.io/Student-Teacher-Booking-Appointment/)

 ## Technologies
 - **HTML**: For structuring the web pages.